jarabum/wallpaper_changer/README.md

 2. Set custom wallpaper from path to image
 3. Create wallpaper slideshow
 4. Set video wallpaper
-more coming soon :)
+5. "Multiple monitor support"

 # Support

-Only 1 monitor support in video wallpapers
+Only windows, linux not tested <br>
-Only windows, linux not tested
+This software is HEAVILY unoptimised so i dont recommend for anyone to use this

 # Installation